A Financial Mentor Can Guide You On Your Journey to Financial Independence

 Britepaths and Financial Empowerment Center at South County Volunteer

 Are you stressed out about money and having trouble meeting all your expenses each month?
 Working with a Britepaths volunteer Financial Mentor might be for you.

-Britepaths offers FREE and confidential help to adults in Northern Virginia or the Washington, DC metropolitan area working a minimum of 30 hours per week.
+Britepaths offers FREE and confidential help to adults in Northern Virginia or the Washington, DC metropolitan area who work a minimum of 30 hours per week and meet other requirements.

 Your Mentor will be your guide while you identify your personal finance priorities and develop a personalized plan to tackle them.
 These might include:

 - How to stop living paycheck-to-paycheck

 - How to build your savings by “paying yourself” first

 - How to prioritize paying your bills